djohalloran/revertingtotype/content/post/fibre-to-the-house.md

 BACKGROUNG AND FIBRE ROLLOUT
 ----------------------------

 I began my remote working life from Co.
 Kerry back in November 2003.
-I vividly remember the evening I got my first DSL connection up and running and was able to connect to a work PC 200 miles away in my Dublin-based office and use it like I was physically sitting in front of it.
-The 4Mbps download speeds I had at that time seemed futuristic.
+I vividly remember the evening I got my first DSL connection up and running and was able to connect to a work desktop computer 200 miles away in my Dublin-based office and use it like I was physically sitting in front of it.
+The 4Mbps download speeds at that time seemed futuristic.

 During the intervening years we moved to rural Co.
 Tipperary and continued using DSL but with the absolute minimum available speeds at the time (0.88Mbps) due to being on the absolute edge of the 5km limit for DSL exchanges.
 After a few years we ditched the DSL thanks to the sudden availability of a strong 4G signal in the area and a relatively big jump to speeds of around 40Mbps served us well in my continued remote work life.